davisethan/davisethan.github.io/index.md

 ![Ethan Davis](./media/ethan_davis.jpg)

-I am pursuing a PhD in scalable probabilistic machine learning systems, focusing on leveraging high performance computing to advance trustworthy AI.
-Currently, I perform research at the University of Washington in probabilistic machine learning to improve the reliability of ML systems in safety critical applications.
-I have 7 years of industry experience as a software engineer, building distributed systems, scalable cloud infrastructure, and resilient data pipelines.
+I am pursuing a PhD in building scalable, reliable machine learning systems that draw on probabilistic models, distributed systems, and high performance computing.
+At the University of Washington I research uncertainty aware deep learning to strengthen AI deployed in safety critical applications.
+I have seven years of industry experience as a software engineer, building distributed systems, scalable cloud infrastructure, and resilient data pipelines.

 # Parallel Programming